Congo tracing contacts of first Ebola case in eastern city

 “During the checks, he did not seem to show signs of the disease.
 In addition, at each checkpoint he wrote different names and surnames on the lists of travelers, probably indicating his desire to hide his identity and state of health,” the ministry said.

-Upon arrival in Goma he sought medical treatment and health workers there immediately suspected he had Ebola, which was later confirmed by a lab test.
-The man remains in an Ebola treatment center in Goma, while authorities try to reconstruct his route.
+Upon arrival in Goma he sought medical treatment and health workers immediately suspected he had Ebola, which was later confirmed by a lab test.

+He was transferred back to Butembo on Monday in accordance with a decision by Congo’s Ministry of Health, according to Doctors Without Borders, which runs the Ebola clinic in Goma where he was diagnosed.

 Congolese health officials have been preparing for months for the possibility a case would emerge in Goma and as a result more than 3,000 frontline health workers already have been vaccinated.
-Neighboring Rwanda also has taken measures to stop the disease’s spread across its border as well.
+Neighboring Rwanda also has taken measures to stop the disease from spreading across its border.

-While the epidemic has become the second deadliest in history with nearly 1,700 killed in Congo, its spread to neighboring African countries has been mostly contained.
-A family who fell while in Congo did cross the border into neighboring Uganda where two of them then died.
+While the epidemic has become the second deadliest in history, its spread to neighboring African countries has been mostly contained.
+A family who fell ill while in Congo did cross the border into neighboring Uganda where two of them then died.
 However, no one they came into contact with fell ill during the 21-day incubation period after the exposure.

-The World Health Organization has said that the risk of the outbreak spreading beyond Congo’s borders is low, though efforts to contain it have been compromised by people failing to comply with health authorities.
+The World Health Organization has said the risk of the outbreak spreading beyond Congo’s borders is low, though efforts to contain it have been compromised by people failing to comply with health authorities.
 Some who were considered high-risk contacts and urged not to travel have left the area, including a woman who made her way to within 70 kilometers (about 40 miles) of Congo’s border with South Sudan.

+WHO and partners have also said the response has been hampered by a lack of resources, repeatedly citing a $50 million gap in its Ebola containment plan.

+“Unless there’s a big scale-up in the (funding) response, we’re unlikely to be successful in getting to zero cases,” U.N.
+Emergency Relief Coordinator Mark Lowcock said.

+On Monday, Rory Stewart, Britain’s secretary of state for international development, announced the U.K. would donate another $63 million to help stop the outbreak.
+He also called for other G7 countries to increase their support, specifically Francophone countries.

+“I think this is genuinely an international concern and it would be great to see other countries stepping in,” he said, noting that Francophone knowledge of the region would be essential in combating ongoing community trust problems.

 Unlike the 2014-2016 epidemic in West Africa that killed more than 11,300 people, health authorities now have access to an experimental yet highly effective vaccine.
-The vaccine initially was provided only to those at the highest risk of contracting the disease, though that criteria has now been widened to include others.
+The vaccine initially was provided only to those at the highest risk of contracting the disease, though that has been widened to include others.

-The vaccine appears to have benefits for people who already have been exposed, reducing the fatality rate among those who still developed the disease.
+The vaccine appears to have benefits for people who already have been exposed, reducing the fatality rate among those who develope the disease.
 However, fears and rumors have stopped some from accepting vaccination, including those who falsely believe the vaccine causes people to contract Ebola.

-Associated Press writer Al-Hadji Kudra Maliro contributed to this report.
+Associated Press writers Al-Hadji Kudra Maliro in Beni, Congo, and Maria Cheng in London contributed to this report.

 Follow Africa news at https://twitter.com/AP_Africa